Protect High Seas

 THE OPPORTUNITY Now is the time to provide global protections.

-A new international agreement should provide:
+The new international agreement provides:

 - A global mechanism to identify and establish high seas MPAs.